h3xitsec/h3xrecon/src/context.md

 ### Recon Worker

-- Recon Worker receives a message from the FUNCTION_EXECUTE stream
+- Recon Worker receives a message from the RECON_INPUT stream
 - Recon Worker validates the message and executes the function
-- Recon Worker sends the result to the FUNCTION_OUTPUT stream
+- Recon Worker sends the result to the PARSING_INPUT stream
 - The Recon Worker should only run one function at a time
 - The Recon Worker should not receive any other messages while processing a function
 - The Recon Worker should not hold any messages while processing a function